McGillRocketTeam/MRTlib/README.md

     1. Go to the Chrome Web Store at the following link: `https://chrome.google.com/webstore/category/extensions`
     2. Search for `MRTlib`
     3. Add the extension to your chrome browser
+    5. Navigate to any product page that has the following as a prefix `https://www.digikey.ca/product-detail/en/`
+    6. Click the `MRTlib` extension icon to start the extension
 * Installation from GitHub repository
     1. Clone the repository to your local machine
     2. Open the Chrome browser
     3. Type the following in the address bar and press enter: `chrome://extensions`
     4. Click `Load unpacked` to add the local extension folder to your Chrome browser
-    5. Go to any product page that has the following as a prefix `https://www.digikey.ca/product-detail/en/`
+    5. Navigate to any product page that has the following as a prefix `https://www.digikey.ca/product-detail/en/`
     6. Click the `MRTlib` extension icon to start the extension

 ## Debugging